natalia-monsalve/javascript-projects/README.md

 # quote-generator
-Quote generator using HTML, CSS and JavaScript
+Quote generator using HTML, CSS and JavaScript.